beanolabub/To-Do-App-1.1/README.md

 setup the function components of the app +components/todo_table
  +components/add_todo
- setup database using terminal - CREATE SCHEMA `todo` setup database table using terminal - CREATE table `todo` - id (pk), todo, listname, complete, timestamp setup javascript file setup routes.js to get the data setup routes.js to add the actual to do items
+ setup database using terminal - setup database table using terminal - setup javascript file setup routes.js to get the data setup routes.js to add the actual to do items

  Sort out the CSS files.
-SO far only using a little bootstrap.
- Completed, done and delete.
+ Tasks Completed, done and delete.

+ To do:
  Date filtering